bobchennan/VAE_NBP/report.markdown

   |-------------|---|---|---|---|---|---|---|---|---|
   |Cluster labels | 1 | 1 | 2 | 3 | 3 | 4 | 4 | 5 | 5 |

- How to estimate the wellness of this information?
+ How to estimate the clustering result?
  Fortunately as the "purity" suggests we use the [mutual information](https://en.wikipedia.org/wiki/Mutual_information).

  For the example above, the mutual information is 1.0608569471580218.